Heap Dump Explorer

 What heap dumps are not good for

 - Allocation call paths.
 A heap dump is a snapshot, not a recording — it doesn't tell you which code allocated an object.
-Use a Java heap profile for that.
+Use an ART allocation profile for that.

 - Native-only memory.
 The dump covers the Java heap.
 For native allocations use the native heap profiler.